 Protecting Your Home with Title Insurance

-The biggest investment you will make in your life will likely be the purchase of a home.
-Before you close, you'll want to know that no individual or entity has a claim or lien to the property.
+The biggest investment you will make in your life will likely be purchasing a home.
+So before you close, you need to know that no one else can claim the property.

-A title insurance company ensures that your new home doesn't carry expensive encumbrances and other legal obstacles.
+A title insurance company ensures that your new property is free of expensive encumbrances and other legal obstacles.

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-The title company searches the title history of the property.
-The title company can usually find any title problems and clear up these problems before you close on the property.
+The title company performs an extensive search on the property's title history.
+Through its research, the title insurance company can almost always identify any title problems and clear up these problems before you close on the property.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
-Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
-It will also cover what the title company is responsible for.
+Real Estate law is extraordinarily complicated.
+Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
+Your owner's policy will describe the property and outline the limitations on your ownership.
+It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
 Title insurance usually covers:

 - Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
-In this case, the title insurance company will defend your title at no expense to you.
+In this case, the title company will defend the title and will cost you nothing.

 - Defective title — "Defective title" covers any number of problems with the title to your home.
 It can even include a "contested title".
 Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
 Any number of other complex problems define "Defective title."
 The title insurance policy will protect you from these errors if the title company misses them.

 At Tenby J. Dahman, we answer questions about this process every day.
 Call us: 3038627760.